 Software design is pegged to fine-grained, isolated, and elastic functions (microservices) based on declarative (model-like) DevOps and cloud principles.
 This is in contrast to physical appliances characterized by coarse-grained component granularity, linear processes, and a prescriptive/imperative (script-like) model.

 Table 1: Drivers for disaggregation in a 5G network

 F5 provides solutions that address these cloud-native infrastructure challenges and support the networking and security requirements for the vRAN, 5G Core, and enterprise applications.
-The company also supports service providers as they transition from 4G to 5G.
-F5 solutions and services include:
+F5 solutions include: